GoodSync Connect Manual

 DirectOnly = No

-Makes sense when using only Direct IP addressing of this Server in GSTP client.
+Accept only direct TCP/IP connections, and not connections delivered via Forwarder.
+Makes sense when using only the Direct IP addressing of this Server in a GSTP Client.

 GstpUdpPort = 1333

-UDP Port on which this Gs-Server receives commands from Mediator to Pickup connection, when this Server is not connectable directly.
+UDP Port on which this gs-server receives commands from Mediator to Pickup connection, when this Server is not connectable directly.

 GstpFilePort = 33333

-TCP Port on which this Gs-Server listens for File Server connections.
+TCP Port on which this gs-server listens for File Server connections.

 GstpFileDynamicPort = No